-When I thought I was simply going to buy tea, my friend let me know immediately it was not going to be a simple pick-and-pay experience: “Tasting tea is an art, not simple drinking.”
+When I thought I was simply going to buy tea, my friend let me know immediately it was not going to be a simple pick-and-pay experience: “Tasting tea is an art, not simply drinking.”

 Discover the tea art in China

-I wanted to discover China’s most intimate traditions, and the Tea Art is one of the oldest ones.
+I wanted to discover China’s most intimate traditions, and Tea Art is one of the oldest ones.
 Ancestral, fascinating, magical.